-With Stringer Survey you can turn your current Civil3D, Map3D, AutoCAD and BricsCAD into a fully fledged survey application.
-Stringer Survey represents a comprehensive collection of products to service the surveying industry.
+With Stringer Survey Suite you can turn your current Civil 3D, AutoCAD and BricsCAD into a fully fledged survey application.
+Stringer Survey Suite represents a comprehensive collection of products to service the surveying industry.

 Stringer Topo – Field-to-Finish Topographical Surveys